ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/running/statistics/index.md

 # Statistics and monitoring

-$productName$ collects many statistics internally, and makes it easy to direct this information to a statistics and monitoring tool of your choice.
+Emissary collects many statistics internally, and makes it easy to direct this information to a statistics and monitoring tool of your choice.

 As an example, here are some interesting statistics to investigate:

 - `upstream_rq_total` is the total
-  number of requests that a particular service has received via $productName$.
+  number of requests that a particular service has received via Emissary.
 The rate of change of this value is one basic measure of service utilization, i.e. requests per second.
 - `upstream_rq_xx` is the total number
   of requests to which a service responded with a given status code.